 The University of Washington School of Drama is one of this country's leading training institutions for theater artists and scholars.
-Seventeen faculty and 20 staff members serve 150 undergraduate majors and 45 graduate students.
+Eighteen faculty and 20 staff members serve 60-100 undergraduate majors and 50 graduate students.
 The School offers a four-year undergraduate liberal arts education, Masters of Fine Arts degrees in acting, design, and directing, and a PhD in theater history and criticism.

 Glenn Hughes' vision